 How it all started

-In the fall of 2015, a UMASS graduate student began studying University Design center models and makerspaces around the country.
-In the spring of 2016, the UMASS Design Center Executive Director teamed up with MassDevelopment's Transformative Development fellow to launch a one-month pop-up makerspace in a vacant storefront in downtown Springfield.
+In the fall of 2015, the Executive Director and graduate students from the UMass Design Center in downtown Springfield teamed up with the Transformative Development Fellow from MassDevelopment who was helping to revitalize downtown Springfield.
+Their goal was to create a one-month pop-up makerspace in a vacant storefront in downtown Springfield.

 In that one month, volunteers hosted over 40 workshops in technology, art, engineering, bicycle repair, cooking and sewing, and more than 450 community members of all ages and backgrounds participated.
 With this community support, and a lot of enthusiasm, our founders stretched the initial seed funding to remain open for several more months.
 Soon, DevelopSpringfield, the Business Improvement District, and Silverbrick Lofts signed on to help us rent a vacant storefront—and our current home—at 168 Worthington Street.
 With all the basics in place, our doors officially opened on June 1st, 2016.

 Today, Make-It Springfield is a growing and thriving organization that serves the creative needs of a diverse Springfield community.
 We invite you to join us!